 - Fold in the optional mix-ins.

-- Scoop into 3 tablespoon balls and set in the fridge for 15+ minutes.
+- Scoop and roll into 2 tablespoon balls and set in the fridge for 15+ minutes.

 - Allow to cool on a wire rack and ENJOY!

 *Don’t bake them more than this.
 Mine usually have this dough, slightly under baked look in the middle after about 15 minutes but they don’t need to bake any longer than 16 minutes.
 Once they cool, they set and are PERFECT!

 - Category: Cookies

 - Cuisine: American